 VA Aid and Attendance is an extremely valuable benefit for U.S. wartime veterans or their surviving spouse.
-In 2019, this pension can pay a veteran with a dependent almost $27,000 per year, tax-free.
-A surviving spouse can be eligible for up to almost $15,000 per year, also tax-free.
-This benefit is often used to pay for in-home, assisted living, or nursing home costs.
+In 2020, this pension can pay a veteran with a spouse or dependent child over $27,000 per year, tax-free.
+A surviving spouse can receive almost $15,000 per year, also tax-free.
+This money can be used to help pay for in-home, assisted living, or nursing home costs.

 Types of VA Disability Benefits